-Rabbi Beni Wajnberg (pronounced Vine-berg) became the rabbi and spiritual counselor of Temple Beth Rishon’s congregation in 2018.
+Rabbi Beni Wajnberg (pronounced Vine-berg) became the rabbi and spiritual guide of Temple Beth Rishon’s congregation in 2018.
 He prefers to be called simply “Reb Beni” by everyone in the congregation, including his students.
 This creates a sense of deep and informal familiarity with our spiritual leader and fosters open communication.

 Reb Beni’s biggest passions are people and spirituality.
 His time and energy are dedicated to accompanying congregants through moments of nakhos and tzuros, joy and struggle.
 Reb Beni uses a balanced combination of Judaism, mindfulness and energetic kindness to guide people as they search for a freshened connection with their purpose in life.
 He considers it a privilege to have an intimate spiritual connection with each person at Temple Beth Rishon.
 Reb Beni is committed to inspiring a spiritual renewal and nurturing the relevancy of yiddishkeit for the modern Jew.
 Environmental preservation is an important issue to our rabbi.
 His hope is that we will leave the world just as we found it, if not better, for our descendants.

 After 22 years as the senior rabbi at Temple Beth Rishon, Dr. Rabbi Kenneth A. Emert retired in June, 2017 to follow other pursuits.
 Our hearts were saddened to see Rabbi Emert leave his post but we celebrated this milestone with him at a gala send off in his honor, wishing him much luck in the future.